jnthnwn/zmq-chat/README.md

 API and, later, try integrating some of the higher level patterns from the [zguide](http://zguide.zeromq.org/).

-### Interested in playing around with it?
+### Try it out!
 At the moment, you'll have to start all three components in separate windows.
-There are plans to incorporate curses and have a nice text-based interface for the client text input and display.
+There are plans to incorporate the `curses` library and have a nice text-based interface for the client text input and display.
 In the meantime...

 Get the server running with: